tethysplatform/tethys/docs/installation.rst

 .. tip::

     To install and use Tethys Platform, you will need to be familiar with using the command line/terminal.
-For a quick introduction to the commands line, see the :doc:`../supplementary/terminal_quick_guide` article.
+For a quick introduction to the command line, see the :doc:`../supplementary/terminal_quick_guide` article.

 1. Install the Dependencies
 ---------------------------